A Central Limit Theorem for Repeating Patterns: Abstract

 \section{Abstract}

-This note gives a central limit theorem for the length of the longest subsequence of a random permutation which follows some repeating pattern.
-This includes the case of any fixed pattern of ups and downs which has at least one of each, such as the alternating case considered in [2] and [3].
-In every case considered the convergence in the limit of long permutations is to normal with mean and variance linear in the length of the permutations.
+We prove a central limit theorem for the length of the longest subsequence of a random permutation which follows one of a class of repeating patterns.
+This class includes every fixed pattern of ups and downs having at least one of each, such as the alternating case considered by Stanley in \cite{stanley-mich} and Widom in \cite{widom}.
+In every case considered the convergence in the limit of long permutations is to normal with mean and variance linear in the length of the permutation.